muziejus/javascripting-english-major/12-markdown.md

 1. Start drafting your own project’s content using Markdown in Atom.
 Commit the drafts and push them to GitHub.
 1. Add a `#content` container to your project’s HTML file.
-Have it load one of your Markdown files with jQuery.
+Have it load one of your Markdown files with jQuery and Markdown-it.